jrief/django-angular/docs/three-way-data-binding.rst

 With **djangular** and the additional module django-websocket-redis_, one can extend this feature to reflect all changes to a model, back and forward with a corresponding object stored on the server.
-This means that the server “sees” whenever the model on the client changes and can itself modify values at the client any time, without having the client to poll for new messages.
+This means that the server “sees” whenever the model on the client changes and can by itself, modify values on the client side at any time, without having the client to poll for new messages.
 This is very useful, when the server wants to inform the client about asynchronous events such as sport results, chat messages or multi-player game events.

 Installation
 ------------
 If you want to use three-way data-binding with Django, the webbrowser must have support for websockets.
-Most modern browsers do so.
+Nowadays, most modern browsers do so.

 Install **django-websocket-redis** from PyPI::